RUCAIBox/RecSysDatasets/conversion_tools/usage/Foursquare.md

 pip install -r requirements.txt
 ```

-2.Download the Foursquare Dataset and extract the dataset file.
+2.**Download the Foursquare Dataset and extract the dataset file.**
 (If you have already done this, please move to the step 3.)

 In this step, you need to log in to kaggle and download data from https://www.kaggle.com/chetanism/foursquare-nyc-and-tokyo-checkin-dataset.